talk-to/Forge/doc/architecture.md

 Note: Executor is expected to keep a check on countOfRetries and give a Non-Retriable fail at some point.
 Otherwise the task would forever be stuck in retrying.

 # Debugging

 Check [debugging](debugging.md)

-#FAQ

-1. What kind of name is "Forge"?

-   * Forge is name of one of X-Men.
-More details in [naming.md](naming.md) 2.